Barapasaurus: Description

 The vertebral column already shows many traits that are typical for later sauropods which allowed them to attain great body sizes, although in later sauropods these traits are much more developed.
 The central and neural spines show early hints of hollowing as a weight-saving measure.
-The dorsal vertebrae are stabilized with hyposphene-hypantrum articulations, accessory projections that link the vertebrae with each other.
+The dorsal vertebrae are stabilised with hyposphene-hypantrum articulations, accessory projections that link the vertebrae with each other.
 The sacrum is strengthened through an additional fourth sacral vertebra.